pgrunde/CanvasTutorial/README.md

 Yay a line!
 First `beginPath()` starts a new path.
 The starting location is defined with `moveTo(x,y)`. **It is important to note that y increases as you go down the page while x increases from left to right.** `lineTo(x,y)` sets the way we draw a line and to which location we will draw.
 Finally we stroke the line we just set.

 Next let us draw a second line of another color.
 To accomplish this, set a new stroke style and begin a new path in your brand new color.
-We'll draw a V back up to the top with a blue line.
+We'll draw a V back up to the top with a blue line (afterwards, play around with the `lineCap` property to see how they look with this setup)

 ```
 ctx.strokeStyle = '#0000ff';